 27. The following items may be altered or replaced from those fitted to the homologated motorcycle:

-- Bearings (ball, roller, taper, plain, etc) of any type or brand may be used - Gaskets and gasket materials - Painted external surface finishes and decals
+- Any type of lubrication, brake or suspension fluid may be used. - Bearings (ball, roller, taper, plain, etc) of any type or brand may be used. - Gaskets and gasket materials. - Painted external surface finishes and decals.